daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 #### *Sample metadata file*

 Create a sample metadata file based on QIIME2 requirements (see links above).
 Metadata includes the first row as a header and the second row as the data type (#q2:types) with metadata starting in the third row.
+Save this file as a tab-delimited txt file as for the manifest file.

 Platemaps with [sample names spreadsheet here](https://docs.google.com/spreadsheets/d/1lLvCp-RoRiBSGZ4NBPwi6cmZuozmfS20OJ7hBIueldU/edit#gid=1407808998).

 I created this file manually on my computer and then copied into Andromeda.

 ```
-scp ~/MyProjects/EarlyLifeHistory_Energetics/Mcap2020/Data/16S/sample_metadata.csv ashuffmyer@bluewaves.uri.edu:/data/putnamlab/ashuffmyer/AH_MCAP_16S/metadata/
+scp ~/MyProjects/EarlyLifeHistory_Energetics/Mcap2020/Data/16S/sample_metadata.txt ashuffmyer@bluewaves.uri.edu:/data/putnamlab/ashuffmyer/AH_MCAP_16S/metadata/
 ```

 The file looks like this: